ampas/aces-docs/mkdocs/docs/guides/clf/index.md

 1. **Version Support**

-    Implementations are expected to support v3 of the CLF specification.
+    Implementations are expected to support v3 of the [CLF Specification](/specifications/clf).
 Backwards compatibility for versions prior to v3 is optional.

 2. **Error Handling**